yalmip/yalmip.github.io/_posts/examples/2016-09-17-polytopicgeometry.md

 plot(polytope(A*x <= b));
 ````

-Note that the algorithm to plot the sets are completely different in YALMIP and [MPT].
+Note that the algorithm to plot the sets are completely different in YALMIP and [mpt](/solver/mpt).
 [MPT] explicitly works with the polytopic structure and computes all vertices using a vertex enumeration algorithm.
 YALMIP on the other hand makes no assumption about the sets.
 To be able to handle arbitrary sets, it employs a ray-shooting strategy to generate points on the boundary of the feasible set, and then plot this (inner) approximation.

 ### Minkowski difference

-Minkowski difference, or polytope substraction, is overloaded on polytope objects in [MPT].
+Minkowski difference, or polytope substraction, is overloaded on polytope objects in [mpt](/solver/mpt).
 We define a new polytope, and subtract it from our first polytope

 ````matlab
 E = randn(10,2);